From transportation to power and digital infrastructure, the UK is well positioned for businesses to deliver locally and globally.

 The UK government has prioritised the country’s transition to sustainable energy.
-As such, the UK is home to the world’s largest offshore windfarm, operated by Ørsted and located off the coast of Cumbria in the north of England.
+As such, the UK is home to the world’s largest offshore windfarm, operated by Ørsted and located off the Yorkshire coast in the north of England.

 Robust and reliable transportation

 With over 70 airports, 40 major ports, excellent rail links and toll-free motorways, the UK has the ideal combination of infrastructure components to move goods and people around the country in simple, affordable ways.

 The UK has the 2nd largest urban rail network in Europe.
 The UK enjoys a modern, privatised rail network linking major cities into mainland Europe via the world-class Eurostar rail service.